emmajanedrews/base-template/_posts/2012-04-24-moving-out-in-todays-real-estate-market-which-is-better-renting-or-selling.md

 youtube_alternate_image:
 youtube_code: 3Wx9IbMBmMg
 ---

-{% include youtube.html %}
-Contrary to what many experts, news media or analysts may have you believe, market conditions are not as bad as they are portrayed.
+{% include youtube.html %}Contrary to what many experts, news media or analysts may have you believe, market conditions are not as bad as they are portrayed.
 In some areas inventory is down, prices are up and the general consensus is a positive one, moving up in a positive outlook for the future.
 But the question does arise when one is moving from a home – whether selling it now or renting it to hold out for a better selling price makes more sense.
 Here we’ve put together some considerations that will help you discern which is the better choice for you.

 Real Estate Is Always a Gamble, Now’s Not Any Different